z4nix/InterpKit/README.md

 ---

-## The Problem
+## Why InterpKit?

-TransformerLens is excellent — but only works on GPT-style decoder-only transformers.
-The moment you step outside that (Mamba, SSMs, ViT, CNNs, BERT, T5, MoE models), there is no equivalent tool.
-You write hook code from scratch every time.
+Mechanistic interpretability tooling today is fragmented.
+Each library supports a narrow set of architectures, and moving to a different model family usually means rewriting hook code from scratch.

-InterpKit fills this gap: the same standard mech interp operations, on any HuggingFace model, with no annotation required.
+InterpKit provides a single, consistent interface for mech interp operations across any HuggingFace model — transformers, SSMs, vision models, and more — with zero annotation required.

 ---